I am a Senior Product Designer in San Francisco.

 In 2018, Pantheon updated its pricing for the first time in the company's history.
 To support the launch of new site plans and pricing, we redesigned the entire offer presentation and purchasing experience.

 Our primary goal was to proactively communicate the value of the platform and minimize the perception of commodity web hosting.
 We conducted extensive user testing to ensure we sell the benefits the customer will receive (not features), highlight our main value prop, and call out differentiators we learned users care most about.
+This work contributed to the company's accelerated revenue growth year over year and increased sales efficiency.

 Improve the first time user experience